BrownTD/fundu-app/README.md

 ├── docs/                     # Documentation
 └── tests/                    # Test cases for frontend/backend
 ```
-## Frontend
-1. **assets/**:
-   - Contains all the static assets used in the app, including images, fonts, and media files.
-   - **Images**: Contains logos, icons, background images, etc.
-   - **Fonts**: Includes custom fonts used for UI consistency across the app.

-2. **components/**:
-   - Holds reusable UI components that are used across different screens.
-This promotes code reusability, modularity, and maintains consistency in UI design.

-3. **screens/**:
-   - Contains the main screens of the app.
-Each screen represents a view or section of the app, such as onboarding, campaign details, user profile, etc.

-   Example screens:
-   - **Profile.js**: Displays the user profile and allows users to edit their information.
-   - **Search.js**: A screen that allows users to search for campaigns, causes, or fundraising events.
-   - **DonatePayScreen.js**: A screen that facilitates donation transactions or payment processing for users.

-4. **navigation/**:
-   - Handles the navigation setup of the app using **React Navigation**, defining how users can transition between different screens.

-5. **services/**:
-   - Contains logic to interact with external services, such as **Firebase** for user authentication or third-party APIs for campaign management and donations.

-6. **App.js**:
-   - The main entry point for the React Native app.
-   - Sets up the root component, defines global context or state providers (e.g., user context), and configures the main navigation stack.
-   - Integrates the primary components and ensures proper navigation flow within the app.

 ## ** Expo Installation**
 1. Navigate to the project folder: